 Late Wednesday, Google Wallet finally released an update that supports any debit or credit card from Visa, Mastercard,

 American Express or Discover.
+You can view it now.
 When you log in to your account, just add any debit/credit card to your Google Wallet account and it will show up in the app.
 When making payments with your NFC-enabled device, enter your security pin and are choose the card you’d like to use.
 Google will accept your payment and bill the selected credit card.
 If you ever lose your phone, you can log on to your Wallet account and disable the use of the card.

 While the use of Near Field Communications (NFC) to pay for items is pretty cool, I’m wondering how long it will take for the average consumer to catch on.
 There are concerns around NFC being hacked, but will consumers feel safe saving their debit card numbers in the cloud?